nlpcloud/nlpcloud-go/README.md

 client.Summarization("<Your text to summarize>")
 ```

-The above command returns a `Summary` struct.
+The above command returns a `Summarization` struct.

 ### Dependencies Endpoint